Being a multimillionaire has its perks, but it’s not without its downsides — estate taxes among them.

 Even surrendering the policy three years before your death won’t guarantee that taxes won’t enter the picture.
 If you transfer the policy to an individual, its value may be subject to the federal gift tax.

 That means you may have to report the transfer on your taxes and it could add to your estate's tax liability upon your death -- again, assuming that the value of your estate and your gifts exceeds the $5.49 million figure.

 The gift tax, which also stands at a rate of 40 percent, is designed to prevent people from sidestepping the estate tax by giving away all of their assets before they die.

 If your estate is valued anywhere near the threshold that would subject it to federal estate or gift taxes, it would be wise to consult with a tax professional to determine the most sensible course of action.

 This may also mark a good time to review your life insurance coverage.
-If your net worth has increased since you took out your policy or you haven't compensated for the jump in the estate tax rate from 35 percent to 40 percent, you may wish to compare life insurance quotes on additional coverage.
+If your net worth has increased since you took out your policy or you haven’t compensated for the jump in the estate tax rate from 35 percent to 40 percent, which happened in 2012, you may wish to compare life insurance quotes on additional coverage.